 Our Mission

-Founded in 2023, UNY-PRC is a network of interdisciplinary scholars, political activists, and community members impacted by the criminal legal system across Upstate New York.
+UNY-PRC is a network of interdisciplinary scholars, political activists, and community members impacted by the criminal legal system founded in 2023 in Upstate New York.
 We believe in the radical power of collaborative documentation and research to critically examine the carceral state.
 Our mission is twofold: to curate, archive, publish, and share research that identifies and addresses the root causes of injustice and inequity, while simultaneously increasing public access to research tools and skills in order to democratize knowledge production.
 Our consortium is committed to informing policy, empowering affected communities, increasing police accountability, and promoting transformative justice for a more equitable and humane society.

 UNY-PRC Digital Archive

-The Upstate New York Policing Research Consortium Digital Archive curates, digitizes, and shares research materials pertaining to the carceral state with the lives and stories of impacted people at the center.
+The UNY-PRC Digital Archive curates, digitizes, and shares research materials pertaining to the carceral state with the lives and stories of impacted people at the center.
 By making the archive available online, UNY-PRC strives for a more accurate archival record of policing and carceral systems available to anyone who needs it: researchers, policy advocates, elected officials, community organizers, students, and most importantly, the people most directly impacted by these systems and their loved ones.

 Collaboration